-“I think it’s a pretty fun show, especially for the Boomers.
+“I think it’s going to be a pretty fun show, especially for the Boomers.
 It really is unique,” said Shilstone-Laurent, a longtime local actor and musician, who has taught speech at Hartnell since 1996.
-“I try to make it feel like a party, not a play.”
+“There was so much going on musically and historically in 1969.
+The music acts as a transition between these six iconic events.
+I’m trying to make it feel like a party.
+It’s not a play, it’s a party.”

 Each section is illustrated with photographs and other images projected on a background screen, with Shilstone-Laurent providing narration and leading a five-piece band playing popular music from that year.
 “It encapsulates the whole year in one two-hour show,” he says.